What can we help you with?

 - Use the Google autocomplete feature: By just providing a Google API key, your customers will be able to get live address information, while they are entering their addresses.

 - Edit autocompleted address fields: Some addresses might need editing, hence this feature will help your customers edit auto-completed address fields.

-- Validate address using EasyPost, UPS or USPS: By providing respective credentials, you can validate address using EasyPost, UPS or USPS.
+- Validate address using EasyPost, UPS, USPS, or Addressfinder API: By providing respective credentials, you can validate the address using EasyPost, UPS, USPS, or Addressfinder API.

 - Enforce address validation: This feature will not allow an order to be placed until a valid address is entered.
-Remember, this option will be ignored if EasyPost/UPS/USPS API server is down.
+Remember, this option will be ignored if the EasyPost/UPS/USPS/Addressfinder API server is down.

 - Confirm validated address: Once customers’ address is validated, they will be provided with an option to choose from the originally entered address or the validated address.

-Getting started with ELEX WooCommerce Address Validation and Google Autocomplete plugin
+Getting started with ELEX WooCommerce Address Validation & Address Autocomplete Plugin

 Once the plugin is installed and activated, you can navigate to plugin settings in two ways: